Here's a guide to help you identify, review and resolve jobs in Conflict or Dispute status

-If the job has a conflict, click View to see the Details page - it has all the useful information about the job.
-You'll see the invoice total, the discrepancy, the invoice and baseline documents associated with the job, and more.
+If the job has a conflict, click on the job to see the Details page - it has all the useful information about the job.
+You'll see the invoice total, the overbilling or underbilling and baseline documents associated with the job, and more.

 Most of the time, you will be required to upload new and correct documents to resolve a conflict.
 Before uploading a new document, we recommend starting the dispute process, which will change the job status to Dispute.